Coolhatena/broken-grub-fix-guide/README.md

 Welcome to the Dual Boot hell, if you have this kind of Linux/Windows installation you will face this situation at least once (Or five, ten, twenty times...) in a lifetime, but dont worry, your Linux installation, files, and everthing you had is most surely still there, your GRUB its the only thing that is broke, and you can fix it.

 ## STEP 1: GET A LIVE USB OF YOUR LINUX DISTRO
-We have to use a live usb to get access to a linux terminal capable of manipulating our system files, we are NOT going to reinstall the OS (You can do it, but the whole purpose of reading this guide is to get back your linux installation, so it would be kind of pointless)
+We have to use a live USB to get access to a Linux terminal capable of manipulating our system files, we are NOT going to reinstall the OS (You can do it, but the whole purpose of reading this guide is to get back your Linux installation, so it would be kind of pointless)

-Once inside the live OS, do all the setup you need to use it confortably and open a terminal.
+Once inside the live OS, do all the setup you need to use it comfortably and open a terminal.

 ## STEP 2: IDENTIFY YOUR DRIVES
 I currently have my dual boot in two separate drives, but this guide should help you even if you have both OS in a single drive.